Claria Horn Boom: Federal judicial service

-On June 7, 2017, President Donald Trump announced his intent to nominate Boom to serve as a United States District Judge of the United States District Court for the Eastern District of Kentucky and of the United States District Court for the Western District of Kentucky, to the joint seat vacated by Judge Jennifer B. Coffman.
+On June 7, 2017, President Donald Trump announced his intent to nominate Boom to serve as a United States District Judge of the United States District Court for the Eastern District of Kentucky and of the United States District Court for the Western District of Kentucky, to the joint seat vacated by Judge Jennifer B. Coffman, who retired on January 8, 2013.
 On June 12, 2017, her nomination was sent to the Senate.
 Boom received a "qualified" rating from the American Bar Association.
 A hearing on her nomination before the Senate Judiciary Committee took place on November 15, 2017.
 On December 7, 2017, her nomination was reported out of committee by voice vote.
-On April 9, 2018, the United States Senate voted to invoke cloture on her nomination by a 96–2 vote.
+On April 9, 2018, the United States Senate invoked cloture on her nomination by a 96–2 vote.
 On April 10, 2018, her nomination was confirmed by a 96–1 vote.
 She received her commission on April 11, 2018.
 She maintains chambers in London, Kentucky for the Eastern District and Louisville, Kentucky for the Western District.